victormarroquin/aws-saver/README.md

 # aws-saver
-A simple bash script to start and stop instances using tags, scheludable with cron to automate the start/stop process
+A simple bash script to start and stop instances using tags, schedulable via cron to automate the start/stop process

 ## Features: